f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 Configuring LAGs from the CLI
 -----------------------------

-Within the GUI LAGs and LACP parameters are configured within the LAG GUI pages.
+Within the webUI LAGs and LACP parameters are configured within the LAG webUI pages.
 In the CLI they are broken out into sperate areas.
 First enter **config** mode and then use the following lacp commands to configure the lacp interfaces:

 .. code-block:: bash